 - 2 medium aubergines (eggplants), cubed (or round)

 - a lot of peanut oil (Safflower oil, sunflower oil & canola oil have high smoke points too that are perfect for fying.)

-- Prepare tomato sauce.
-Refer to the simple tomato sauce recipe that I had posted.
+- Prepare the tomato sauce.
+Refer to the Simple Tomato Sauce recipe that I had posted.
 Instead of oregano, use basil.

-- Boil water for pasta.
-When it boils, add salt & cook pasta following the cooking time suggested in the package.
+- Boil some water for pasta.
+When it boils, add salt & cook the pasta following the cooking time suggested in the package.

 - Deep fry the aubergines in hot oil.
 I prefer cubed aubergines from round slices.

 - Mix the cooked pasta, a lot of basil leaves, tomato sauce, fried aubergines & as much ricotta salata stagionata you want.